Use docker commands easily with Makefile!

 seed: docker-compose exec app php artisan db:seed

-are very convenient because they can be used immediately by simply sharing the file.
+are much more convenient because they are less dependent on the environment and can be used simply by sharing the file.

-I hope you all enjoy a comfortable Docker life with Makefiles.
+I encourage you all to experience a comfortable Docker life with Makefiles!

 Thank you for reading this article!